-Refer to FIG. 2, which illustrates and details chassis blower module, control box, heat valve, and electrical interconnect box wiring and connections.
-Work with a helper to avoid personal injury or property damage, as the chassis is too heavy to handle alone.
+Refer to FIG. 2, which illustrates the chassis, blower/ heat section and control box.
+Work with a helper to avoid personal injury or property damage, as the chassis may be too heavy to handle alone.
 FIG. 1, illustrates the individual sections that make up a complete installation.

 - 1).
-Inspect the new chassis and spin the condenser side blower wheels by hand to make sure they have not been loosened or damaged in shipping.
+Inspect the new chassis and spin the condenser side blower wheel by hand to make sure it has not been loosened or damaged in shipping.
 Adjust as necessary. - 2).
 Confirm that wiring, piping, and heat coils are clear and allow for unobstructed chassis installation.
 Set the chassis condenser side edge on the wall box basepan and carefully slide the chassis into the wall sleeve.
 Confirm that the chassis is fully inserted into the sleeve. - 3).
 Do a visual check to confirm a good weather seal between the chassis and the wall sleeve.
 Outdoor air infiltration around the wall sleeve and chassis must be sealed.
 Failure to do so will introduce outside air into the room and may result in comfort and energy cost problems.
 In cold climates cold air entering around the unit can freeze and burst hot water or steam heat coils causing serious damage to the building and contents!
 Any leakage must be sealed! - 4).
-Check alignment of the chassis supply air outlet with the room cabinet supply air grille.
-The chassis must align and seal with the grille to prevent performance, comfort, and reliability problems.
-Add seals and/or realign the room cabinet if necessary.
+Check alignment and seal of the chassis with the blower/heat section.
+The chassis must properly align and seal with the grille to prevent performance, comfort, and reliability problems.
+Add seals and/or realign the chassis or blower/heat sections if necessary.